-Minor debris or boric acid buildup on the probe will not adversely impact performance.
+Minor debris buildup on the probe will not impact performance.

 7. Arrangement

 Level instruments will be installed in the approximate locations shown on Attachment 1.
 Separation of the channels/probes reduces the potential for falling debris or missiles affecting both channels of instrumentation.
 This placement coupled with separate routing paths for cables and use of rigid conduit provides reasonable protection against falling debris and structural damage.